 As it stands, Ramp and Bill now both have a wide range of corporate finance capabilities and serve both SMBs and some enterprise customers but there are still some core differences, such as Bill offering AR capabilities, while Ramp does not.25,26 Ramp has also more directly moved into treasury management, launching Ramp Treasury in 25, which includes partnering with First Internet Bank of Indiana for deposit services.27

-In terms of revenue, Ramp has grown from breaking $100 million in annualized revenue in March 2022, to crossing $300 million in August 2023, and it has now reached over $700 million in annualized revenue as of January 2025.28 In comparison, Bill's annual revenue for the year ended June 30, 2022, was around $642 million, followed by $1.06 billion in 2023, and $1.3 billion in 2024.29 Bill's most recently reported quarterly revenue, for the quarter ending March 31, 2025, was about $358 million, an 11% annual increase.30
+In terms of revenue, Ramp has grown from breaking $100 million in annualized revenue in March 2022, to crossing $300 million in August 2023, and it then crossed $700 million in annualized revenue as of January 25.28 By the end of August 2025, Ramp reportedly reached $1 billion in annualized revenue.29 In comparison, Bill's annual revenue for the year ended June 30, 2022, was around $642 million, followed by $1.06 billion in 2023, and $1.3 billion in 2024.30 Bill's most recently reported revenue for fiscal year 2025, ending June 30, 2025, was $1.5 billion, a 13% annual increase.31

 Comparing market performance

 In comparison, Bill's current market cap is around $4.4 billion.
-That's higher than when it first went public — when it closed a strong first trading day at a $2.64 billion valuation33 — but the stock has gone through significant swings since then.
+That's higher than when it first went public — when it closed a strong first trading day at a $2.64 billion valuation36 — but the stock has gone through significant swings since then.
 It quickly ascended for nearly the first two years of public market trading, peaking at a market cap of over $34 billion in late 2021.
-Since then, however, it has been on a downtrend, falling to around $6 billion by late 2023, and despite an uptick to around $10 billion as recently as January 25, it has since fallen into the $4 billion range.34
+Since then, however, it has been on a downtrend, falling to around $6 billion by late 2023, and despite an uptick to around $10 billion as recently as January 25, it has since fallen into the $4 billion range.37

 Ramp experienced a bit of this volatility too, albeit with a less pronounced downturn.
 As a private company, it rode the pandemic-era wave from a valuation of around $202 million with a Series A-3 and A-4 in August 2020 all the way to an $8.1 billion Series C-3 in March 2022.
-However, it had a down round with its August 2023 Series D, falling to $5.8 billion, before climbing back up the next year.35 Its most recent funding round at $16 billion suggests that it has not faced the same downward pressure as Bill.36
+However, it had a down round with its August 2023 Series D, falling to $5.8 billion, before climbing back up the next year.38 Its most recent funding round at $16 billion suggests that it has not faced the same downward pressure as Bill.39

-When directly comparing Ramp vs. Bill, dating back to the beginning of 2024, Ramp's Forge Price is up +206.89%,37 while Bill is down, performing -46.47%.38
+When directly comparing Ramp vs. Bill, dating back to the beginning of 2024, Ramp's Forge Price is up +206.89%,40 while Bill is down, performing -46.47%.41

 Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions, and indications of interest (IOIs) on Forge.